kingston-hackSpace/Interactive_Graphics/README.md

 Supports interaction through the mouse, keyboard, webcam and audio.

-Simple interaction with microcontrollers and Raspberry Pi via Serial, OSC, or MIDI.
+Simple interaction with sensors (via microcontrollers or Raspberry Pi) via Serial or OSC communication.

+Requires local software installation.
+Available for Windows and MacOS.

 Free to use with limitations.